mikeehun/markdown-cv/index.md

 `2018 Oct - 2020 Jan`
 **Founder**

 We were set up to create our own ecommerce platform with full typescript based Node.js and Express including a custom implementation of openid connect and OAuth 2 using mongodb in a microservice environment with docker on the backend.
 The frontend used Angular with SSR and Redux (Akita).
 I was in charge of the backend development and testing efforts.
-The testing stack included a custom mock framework written in typscript for load testing, cucmberjs with mocha+chai for the backend and selenium and cypress on the frontend.
+The testing stack included a custom mock framework written in typescript for load testing, cucmberjs with mocha+chai for the backend and selenium and cypress on the frontend.
 The testing stack consisted mocha and chai tests.
 Ultimately the project got halted on the marketing phase.

 ### ICON Plc